ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 authentication would be performed by the proxy rather than any of the participants in the DAP protocol.

-The report itself may contain deanonmyizing information that cannot be removed by a proxy:
+The report itself may contain deanonymizing information that cannot be removed by a proxy:

 * The report timestamp indicates when a report was generated and may help an